virtual-labs/exp-effect-chiral-substances-iiith/experiment/theory.md

 These two aspects together give rise to the phenomena called [Optical Rotation](https://en.wikipedia.org/wiki/Optical_rotation), rotation of plane of polarisation of a plane polarised wave after it passes through an optically active medium.

 In experiment 1 we have seen and the Optical Rotation of a light wave (which is an example of EM wave) when it passes through an optically active medium like sugar solution.
 There we have measured the specific rotation [α]Tλ of the light wave for different concentrations of medium at a fixed wave length of incident light λ~589nm([Na D-line](https://en.wikipedia.org/wiki/D_Line#Atomic_Spectral_Lines))and fixed temperature T. In the this experiment we are going to observe how the specific rotation changes with wave length of incident light.

-A wave can be characterized by its amplitude and phase.
-Amplitude of a wave is the maximum displacement of the particles of the medium from its equilibrium position.
-Whereas phase of a wave is the definition of a point in a waveform.
-Interaction of the wave with a material effects its velocity and magnitude and this may in turn cause a change in these two characters.
-If the material is transparent then no change takes place in phase.
-But in the case of an anisotropic medium there may be difference in velocity of different components of the wave (which causes change in phase).
-If the medium has absorptive property, then change in amplitude may take place.

-The electric vector of a EM wave is always perpendicular to the direction of its propagation.
-For a plane polarised wave the electric vector of its Left circular part (EL) and the electric vector of its Right circular part (ER) make equal angles with the plane of polarization (αL and αR) ie they are in phase.
-As we have discussed, after entering an optically active medium velocities of the two components of a plane polarised wave (vL and vR) differs from each other.
-As a result the angles that EL and ER make with the initial plane of polarisation, no longer remains the same i.e. αL ≠ αR.
-This will give rise to a phase shift between the two components of a plane polarised wave ,δ = αL – αR .

 The following figure describes this.